-If a customer previously engaged with a particular advertisement within a given window, a conversion event is triggered to document that a successful offline conversion has occurred.
+If a customer has previously engaged with a particular advertisement within a given window of time, a conversion event is triggered to document that a successful offline conversion has occurred.
 The attributed publisher or marketer that created the advertisement can then be accredited for that sale.

 This is an example of how you can "bridge the gap" and attribute offline activities back to online interactions when using Facebook Lead Ads or Google Ads.

 This offline conversion process applies to other advertising mediums as well.
-For example, say you are advertising using an email newsletter and need a reliable way to attribute offline engagements - Include a campaign promotional code and require that a valid email must be filled to claim a promotional offer.
-You already have an impression list because you're aware of which emails have received the promotional code.
+For example, attributing offline engagements to email newsletters are frequently done though the addition of specific promo codes.
+The resulting “impression list” is comprised of emails that have received a promo code.
+In order to claim the promotional offer, a consumer would have to provide a valid address at the point of sale.
 Anytime the promotional code is used, the point of sale can then ping the impression list and attribute the source of that engagement accurately.

-Offline conversions help marketers accurately attribute generated revenue based on individual advertisements when a conversion occurred outside of a digital platform.
+Offline conversions help marketers accurately attribute generated revenue based on individual advertisements when a conversion occurs outside of a digital platform.

 Setting up offline conversions on Facebook | Google Ads

 Facebook Lead Ad and Google Ad platforms have native access to vast amounts of social media accounts, consumer contact information and engagement data.
-Both platforms process data from billions of users every day and actively record every engagement on their platforms - which makes them extremely effective at creating impression lists for ads that were delivered using those platforms.
+Both platforms process data from billions of users every day and actively record every engagement on their platforms.
+This makes these platforms extremely effective at creating impression lists for ads that were delivered using those platforms.